 How do you stay on top of all international payroll?

 While these examples may feel a bit overwhelming already, we have only scratched the surface of complexity here.
 As you decide to expand payroll to other countries, the only way to stay on top is to make sure you find the best possible partners.
 Connecting with local accounting, tax and other fiduciary associations, such as the Global Payroll Association (Boundless is a member) can be of great help.
 Changes usually happen at the beginning of each year, so that’s the best time to do your research.

 Alternatively, you can look into working with an Employer of Record such as Boundless that takes care of payroll, tax filings, and all other legal obligations for your local employees.
-To learn how we do that for the UK or for Ireland, or to hear about which countries we will be supporting soon, leave your email below and we will be in touch:
+To learn how we do that for Ireland, the UK, Denmark, Portugal, or Australia, or to hear about which countries we will be supporting soon, leave your email below and we will be in touch: